 In 2013 we were awarded the Suffolk Carbon Charter Silver Award in recognition of the carbon reduction measures we have implemented.

-Lots of images showing many of the exciting things we have been up to at Valley Farm over the years can be found in our facebook photo album.
+All the photos on our website are taken at Valley Farm.
+Lots more images showing many of the exciting things we have been up to at Valley Farm over the years can be found in our facebook photo album.
 Anyone can see the pictures and videos - you do not need to sign up to facebook to view them.